“Failing to plan is planning to fail”

 2. Know your Lesson

 This is very basic.
-Before creating the lesson plan, you have to know about the lesson and the nuances of it.
+Before creating the lesson plan, you have to know about the lesson and its nuances.
 In simple terms, you have to know the lesson in and out in order to understand how you can teach it and what all activities you can incorporate into the lesson.
 The kind of discussions that you have planned and activities will differ based on the lesson.

 3. Availability of Tools